 How is the Mississippi River?
 Can I swim in it?
 Is water pollution improving?
 Can I eat the fish I catch?
 What can we do about Asian carp?
 Do I need to be concerned about bacteria in the river?

-To learn more about what you can do in your home, yard, and community to help protect the Mississippi River, consult the State of the River Report Stewardship Guide.
-You can also learn more about priority actions that federal, state, and local leaders can take for the river in Friends of the Mississippi River’s State of the River Report Policy Guide.
+To learn more about what you can do in your home, yard and community to help protect the river, consult the State of the River Report Stewardship Guide.
+You can also learn more about priority actions that federal, state and local leaders can take for the river in Friends of the Mississippi River’s State of the River Report Policy Guide.
 Parents and educators can help pass the lessons of this report on to the next generation of river stewards through our State of the River Report Teacher’s Guide.